-The best USB-C accessories and cables are incredibly convenient and useful in a world where USB-C is increasingly becoming a standard for both charging and transferring data for some of the best laptops, best Chromebooks and best tablets on the market.
+The best USB-C accessories and cables are incredibly convenient and useful in a world where USB Type-C is increasingly becoming the standard for charging and transferring data on some of the best laptops, best Chromebooks and best tablets on the market.

-Not every device has this powerful port yet, but the number of laptops that feature USB-C ports are skyrocketing.
-As a result, we've compiled a list of the best USB-C accessories and cables that you can find.
+Not every device has this powerful port yet, but the number of laptops that feature USB-C ports are growing.
+As such, we've compiled a list of the best USB-C accessories and cables you can find.
 We've also added a short, informational guide to help you fully understand the mysteries of the USB-C port.